Branching Bootcamp

 - Christian Book (https://www.christianbook.com/)

 We also do a book sale at the end of each year.
 Our curriculum stays fairly consistent on an every other year basis.
-What is used in 2022-23, will be used again in 2024-25.
+For the most part, what was used in 2022-23, will be used again in 2024-25.

 Supplies